Counting the number of $m$-periodic $\mathcal{O}_{K}$-points of a discrete dynamical system with applications from arithmetic statistics, V: Acknowledgments

 \section{\textbf{Acknowledgments}}

-I’m deeply indebted to my two long-time great advisors, Dr. Ilia Binder and Dr. Arul Shankar, and along with Dr. Jacob Tsimerman for everything.
-This work and my studies are wholeheartedly funded by Dr. Binder and Dr. Shankar.
-Any opinions expressed in this article belong solely to me, the author, Brian Kintu; and should never be taken as a reflection of the views of anyone that has been very happily acknowledged by the author.
+I’m truly very grateful and deeply indebted to Dr. Ilia Binder and Dr. Arul Shankar, and along with Dr. Jacob Tsimerman for everything.
+This work and my studies were hugely and wholeheartedly funded by Dr. Binder and Dr. Shankar.
+Any opinions expressed in this article belong solely to me, the author, Brian Kintu; and should never be taken as a reflection of the views of anyone that has been happily acknowledged by the author.